joe-at-da/face-swap/docs/parliament_tv_integration.md

 # Parliament TV Integration

+*Updated: August 5, 2025 by Joe Bradley (joe@veedoo.io)*

 This document provides a comprehensive guide to the Parliament TV capture feature, which allows users to capture Parliament TV streams with facial recognition to automatically stop when the speaker is no longer present.

-**Last Updated:** May 3, 2025

 ## Overview